-- 1. In regard of deposited securities, only members whose names appear in the Record of Depositors as at 12 August 2016 ("General Meeting Record of Depositors") shall be eligible to attend and vote at the Meeting. - 2.
+- 1. In regard of deposited securities, only members whose names appear in the Record of Depositors as at 15 August 2017 ("General Meeting Record of Depositors") shall be eligible to attend and vote at the Meeting. - 2.
 A member entitled to attend and vote at the above meeting is entitled to appoint a proxy to attend and vote in his/her stead.
-A proxy may but need not be a member of the Company.
-Section 149(1)(b) of the Companies Act, 1965 shall not apply to the Company. - 3.
+A proxy need not be a member of the Company.
+There shall be no restriction as to the qualifications of the proxy. - 3.
 A member may appoint more than two (2) proxies to attend at the same meeting.
 Where a member appoints two (2) or more proxies, the proxies shall not be valid unless the member specifies the proportion of his shareholdings to be represented by each proxy. - 4.
 Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 5.
 The instrument appointing a proxy in the case of an individual shall be signed by the appointor or his attorney and in the case of a corporation, the instrument appointing a proxy or proxies must be under seal or under the hand of an officer or attorney duly authorised. - 6.
 The instrument appointing proxy shall be deemed to confer authority to demand or join in demanding a poll. - 7.
-The instrument appointing a proxy must be deposited at the Registered Office at Level 8, Symphony House, Block D13, Pusat Dagangan Dana 1, Jalan PJU 1A/46, 47301 Petaling Jaya, Selangor Darul Ehsan at least forty-eight (48) hours before the time appointed for holding the meeting or any adjournment thereof. - 8.
+The instrument appointing a proxy must be deposited at the Registered Office at Level 8, Symphony House, Block D13, Pusat Dagangan Dana 1, Jalan PJU 1A/46, 47301 Petaling Jaya, Selangor Darul Ehsan not less than twenty-four (24) hours before the time appointed for holding the meeting or any adjournment thereof as Paragraph 8.29(A) of the Main Market Listing Requirements of Bursa Securities requires all resolutions set out in the Notice of General Meeting to be put to vote by poll. - 8.
 Proxy appointed to attend and vote at a meeting of the Company shall have the same rights as the member to speak at the meeting.
-There shall be no restriction as to the qualification of the proxy.